CAT Exam > CAT Notes > Verbal Ability & Reading Comprehension (VARC) > Cloze Test - Rules and Examples

 Introduction

-Cloze reading test is an exercise where the candidates are provided with a passage that has certain words missing from it.
-It follows logically that to ace such an assessment, candidates must have a strong command of the English language, along with a flair for grammar and a good vocabulary
+Cloze reading test is an exercise where candidates are provided with a passage that has certain words missing.
+To ace such an assessment, candidates must have a strong command of the English language, along with a flair for grammar and a good vocabulary.

 The correct answers in the above scenario would be ‘an umbrella’ or ‘a raincoat’ for the first blank and ‘report’ or ‘forecast’ for the second.

-• Since many exams now administer the Cloze test to assess the level of English proficiency of their candidates, it is imperative that if you are appearing for such an exam, you have a clear sense of how and what to prepare.
+• Since many exams now administer the Cloze test to assess candidates’ English proficiency, it is imperative that if you are appearing for such an exam, you clearly understand how and what to prepare.

 Here are some tips that could be of help:

-1. Read Thoroughly: Read the passage provided very thoroughly to form an idea about the topic.
-Read slowly and gain an understanding of the text.
-Once the theme of the text is somewhat clear, your job becomes easier.
-You can then go on to think of the appropriate words that suit the situation being described and proceed to fill in the blanks.
+1. Read Thoroughly: Read the passage very carefully to grasp the topic.
+Read slowly and understand the text.
+Once the theme is clear, your job becomes easier.
+You can think of the appropriate words for the blanks based on the situation described.

 Example:

-(i) A noun: I forgot to carry my ____ to school.
-I, therefore, had to share with my friend.
+(i) A Noun:. forgot to carry my ____ to school.
+I had to share with my friend.

-Articles are usually the easiest to answer.
-Fill in ‘a’ and ‘an’ where talking about general facts and ‘the’ when using it before something specific.
-Here, the answer is ‘the’ or ‘his’ in the first case and ‘the’ or ‘its’ in the second.
+Articles are usually easier: use ‘a’ or ‘an’ for general facts, ‘the’ for something specific.
+Correct answers: ‘the’ or ‘his’ in the first blank, and ‘the’ or ‘its’ in the second.

 Example: Can I have a ____ word with you?